Welcome Weekend 2014 kicks off on Friday, Aug. 29. You can move into the residence halls at 9 a.m.

 If you apply for and select to live on campus for the fall, you will receive a letter in the middle of July informing you of your fall housing assignment and your new roommate(s).
 To be assigned a room, you will need to complete a housing contract and submit your $350 deposit.
 If you have not yet submitted your full deposit, please contact your CSS admissions counselor.
 You can find a list of suggested items to bring to campus here.
 Transfer students are not required to live on campus, but if you are a transfer student and interested in living on campus, please complete the same steps.

 Most of you had your student ID picture taken when you were here for summer orientation.
-You will pick-up your ID during move-in on Friday, Aug.
-30. If you did not have your photo taken, you can do that on Friday as well.
+You will pick-up your ID during Welcome Weekend.
+If you did not have your photo taken, you can do that on Friday of Welcome Weekend as well.

 Students are allowed to have vehicles on campus, but are required to register their vehicle online to purchase a student parking permit here.

 Please note that many students opt to NOT have a car on campus and it works out just fine.
+We have a Scholastic CAB program which costs $3/ride for students.
 You can use your CSS ID as a bus pass to go anywhere in Duluth.
 For traveling further distances (Twin Cities, etc.) Jefferson Bus Lines picks up right on campus! (www.jeffersonlines.com/)